hawkinsw/quic-wg-wiki/Second-Implementation-Draft.md

 * Stateless Reset (generate where appropriate; validate & process correctly)

+Any implementations deployed at scale must also do:

+* Loss Recovery beyond the exising 1-RTO retransmissions.
+(I believe this includes a number of concepts that are extensively tested in TCP and has low interoperability concerns).

+* Congestion Control

 # Strategy 2

 Put in all the features that allow performance testing.